pdjr-signalk-plugins/ais-reporter/README.md

 To use this simple configuration you must supply appropriate values for *ip_address* and *port* and you may want to give the *name* property a more meaningful value.
-These values are typically supplied by a consolidation service when you subscribe as a service user.
+Usually you will be told what values to use when you subscribe with a consolidation service provider.

 If you supply the values 'Local test endpoint', '127.0.0.1' and 12345 for the *name*, *ipAddress* and *port* then you can observe the plugin in action by